paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract the non-human reads per individual

+2. `ASMB`: analyses related to the *de novo* assembly and the non-reference binning

+3. `QUAL`: analyses related to the data quality

+  - `QUAL_freeBayes_nomismatches_MEGAHIT.Snakefile`: evaluate the number of substitutions (per type), the minor allele frequencies of the variant calls, and the number of affected contigs for which freeBayes inferred a different major allele than it was exported by MEGAHIT from the assembly graph

-2. `PUBL`: preparing the final figures and tables
+4. `PUBL`: preparing the final figures and tables

   - `PUBL_Dataset_S1.Snakefile`: combine the tables containing the information about the samples, the sequencing data, and the number of DNA molecules available for *de novo* assembly into a